hapijs/hapi/docs/Repo-Guidelines.md

 - `breaking change` - tag issues and pull requests with this change if, when the code is merged, it will cause a breaking change in the current version. `breaking change` issues should be attached to the appropriate milestone.
 - `bug` - issues that have been *confirmed* (with reproducible steps) to be bugs in the code should be tagged with `bug`.
 - `community ask` - issues where the hapijs team is actively requesting community feedback should be tagged with `community ask`.
-Issues like, "who is using hapi" or "should this module be renamed" are recent examples of `community ask` issues.
+Issues like, [who is using hapi](https://github.com/hapijs/hapi/issues/1613) or [the joi bug hunt](https://github.com/hapijs/joi/issues/281) are recent examples of `community ask` issues.
 - `dependency` - if the issue or pull request addresses a dependency issue, it should have the `dependency` tag.
 Any module that is running in production should have a version >= 1.0.0 and all of it's dependencies should follow suite.
 - `discussion` - this tag gets applied to issues that are ideas or requests from the community that need active input from other community members and possibly the Lead Maintainer.
 - `enhancement` - non-breaking changes that would generally require a bump in the minor version number.